pinksummit/openstorefront/server/openstorefront/openstorefront-web/src/main/resources/userhelp.md

 	a.
 Click on the **Add** button in the toolbar.

     b.
 Add Template Blocks to see the visual arrangement and order of fields that will be displayed.

+			i.
+Add either a layout or a single temple block.
+The initial blank canvas only allows one item. ii.
+Add blocks to layouts by dragging and dropping block to the header of the layout to add to. iii.
+Repeat until desired template is created.

 	c.
 Select some Sample Data from an existing entry to see how the data will be represented in the Visual Design tab.

 	d.
 The **Code** tab allows for pre and post code to be added.

 	e.
-The **Preview** tab shows what an entry using this template will look like.
+The **Preview** tab shows what an entry using this template will look like. **NOTE:** Preview tab may not show anything until sample data is loaded.
+Most blocks only show if data that it relies on is available.
+This allows for sparse data to display for the users.
+Some complex designs may require coding.

 	f.
 Name the template and click Save/Continue when finished.

 	g.
 The name should now appear in the Entry Templates table.
 Ensure that the template is Active.